amriteshmadhur/info8006-introduction-to-ai/projects/project2/README.md

 	 - Put the class template defined in `pacmanagent.py` into each file and fill in the `get_action` function.

-:warning: A penalty of **-2 points** on the final grade will be applied if the files are not named based on the instructions above.
+:warning: A penalty of **-2 points** on the final grade will be applied if the files are not named based on the instructions above or if the template is modified.

 ---